lucidrains/imagen-pytorch/README.md

 - <a href="https://github.com/marunine">Marunine</a> for finding numerous bugs, resolving an issue with resize right, and for sharing his experimental configurations and results

+- <a href="https://github.com/MalumaDev">MalumaDev</a> for proposing the use of pixel shuffle upsampler to fix checkboard artifacts

 - <a href="https://github.com/KhrulkovV">Valentin</a> for pointing out insufficient skip connections in the unet, as well as the specific method of attention conditioning in the base-unet in the appendix

 - <a href="https://github.com/BIGJUN777">BIGJUN</a> for catching a big bug with continuous time gaussian diffusion noise level conditioning at inference time